mastodon/mastodon-ios/Documentation/Setup.md

 Install the latest version of Xcode from the App Store or Apple Developer Download website.
 Also, we assert you have the [Homebrew](https://brew.sh) package manager.

 This guide may not suit your machine and actually setup procedure may change in the future.
-Please file the issue or Pull Request if there are any problems.
+Please file an issue or open a Pull Request if there are any problems.

 ### Swiftgen and Sourcery

 This app uses [SwiftGen](https://github.com/SwiftGen/SwiftGen) and [Sourcery](https://github.com/krzysztofzablocki/Sourcery) for Code Generation.

-Please install them
+> [!NOTE]
+> Both tools are optional.
+Using the following command will install them system wide:

 ```zsh
 brew install swiftgen
 brew install sourcery
 ```

+### Arkana

 The app uses [Arkana](https://github.com/rogerluan/arkana).
 Ruby Gems are managed through Bundler.
 Make sure you have [Rosetta](https://support.apple.com/en-us/HT211861) installed if you are using the M1 Mac.